-Participants must complete three (3) activities in the appropriate manual, each from a different chapter.
+Participants must complete five activities in the appropriate manual.
 Manuals will be due at project check-in.

 Consumer Clothing: Beginner Consumer Clothing: Intermediate Consumer Clothing: Advanced

 Scorecards can be found on the Indiana 4-H Website at https://extension.purdue.edu/4-H/ under the specified project.
 These scorecards will be used when judging your projects.
 It is encouraged to review these as you begin to create your project.